 Why are Grocery Stores Still Out of Stuff?

-Fast forward to nearly 8 months later and you’re probably still noticing the out-of-stock situation on many items at your favorite grocery retailer.
-Even now, the paper towel and toilet paper sections haven’t fully recovered.
-A number of stores have yet to take down signs on their doors and windows, reminding customers of limits that they have on several listed items.
+Fast-forward five years, and you’re probably still noticing the out-of-stock situation on many items at your favorite grocery supermarket.
+Even now, the paper towel and toilet paper sections haven’t fully recovered on many grocery store shelves.
+A number of stores have yet to take down signs on their doors and windows, reminding customers of the limits on several listed items, including eggs.

-So are we still dealing with a grocery shortage?
-Aren’t these companies and the food industry making more products to keep up with the higher demands the pandemic has left us with?
-It certainly doesn’t seem that way.
-So I decided to do a bit of research and get to the bottom of why this is still happening.
+So, are we still dealing with a grocery shortage?
+Isn’t your local supermarket chain and the food industry making more products to keep up with the higher demands the pandemic has left us with?
+It certainly doesn’t seem that way in all instances.
+So I decided to do some research and get to the bottom of why this is still happening.
 Continue to read on about why grocery stores are still out of stuff.

 Related: 7 Grocery Store Staples that are Still Hard to Get